SWENGG4Y2023/SWENGG4Y2023Team10/README.md

 Feel free to explore the project documents linked above to gain more insights into our project.

-## Usage:
-Provide instructions on how to use your application.
-Include any setup steps, configuration requirements, or prerequisites.
-You can also provide examples or code snippets to demonstrate key functionalities.

-## Installation:
-Outline the steps required to install and set up your application.
-Include any dependencies or external libraries that need to be installed.
-You can provide both manual installation instructions and, if applicable, provide a link to an automated installation script or package manager.

 ## Contributing:
 If you would like to contribute to our project, please follow the guidelines below:
 - Fork the repository and clone it to your local machine.